To my sons’ teachers:

-Thank you for trying something new when the old familiar way didn’t seem to be working for long addition problems.
+Thank you for trying something new when the old familiar way didn’t seem to be working for long addition problems in second grade.

 Thank you for emailing me to let me know that he was okay after a rough morning.
 You had so many things to do, and you thought of me.
 Thank you.